fangpenlin/framework-playbook/README.md

 ## My hardware & environment (tested)

-For now I only run this ansible playbook against my own notebook.
-It may not work for your distro or hardware, please use it at your own risk.
+For now I only run this ansible playbook against my own notebook. **It may not work for your distro or hardware, please use it at your own risk**.
 Here's my environment:

 - **Distro**: Ubuntu Budgie 21.10
 - **Wifi**: Intel® Wi-Fi 6E AX210 No vPro®